 Print to a .pdf file, plot file (.plt) or printer

-You can print drawings and selected drawing areas to .pdf files, plot files (.plt) to be sent to a plotter/printer or to a printer.
-You can also change the line thickness (pen number) of the printed drawings.
+You can print drawings and selected drawing areas to .pdf files, plot files (.plt) to be sent to a plotter/printer, or to a printer.
+You can also change the colors and the related line thicknesses (pen numbers) in the printed drawings.

 - On the File menu, click Printing > Print drawings .

 You can also start printing in Document manager by selecting the drawings, right-clicking and selecting Print , or by selecting File > Print drawings when a drawing is open.

 - Load the desired printing settings from the settings list in the upper-left corner.

 You can also give the settings a new name.
 In this case, you need to give the new name before you modify any settings, otherwise your changes will be lost.
 For more information about the printing settings, see Printing settings and search order.